angrybacon/doomsday-wiki/markdown/chapters/meandeck/basics.md

 ## Passing the Turn

-As previously mentioned, a *pass the turn pile* or *PTT pile* is simply one where, instead of having a cantrip to draw into the pile in hand, you utilise your draw for the turn instead.
+As previously mentioned, a *pass-the-turn pile* or *PTT pile* is simply one where, instead of having a cantrip to draw into the pile in hand, you utilise your draw for the turn instead.
 There are many reasons why passing the turn might be advantageous or necessary based on the resources available to you.